 Depression in end of life care

-In end-of-life situations, both caregivers and the clients have high potential for depression.
+In end-of-life situations, both caregivers and the patients have high potential for depression.
 Part of the reason is the situation itself – approaching death and having to say good-bye to loved ones can be stressful.

-Though hospice programs are designed to focus on quality of life and help people through a difficult time, clients may feel overwhelmed with everything.
+Though hospice programs are designed to focus on quality of life and help people through a difficult time, patients may feel overwhelmed with everything.
 They may be scared of what’s coming next whatever their religious affiliation, or they may feel that they have too many details to take care of, such as funeral planning or estate paperwork.

 Clients also could be in a good deal of pain, tired and not sleeping well, which could also contribute to possible feelings of depression.